Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-06-Create DLP Policies.md

 1. Select **New Email** from the top left corner of the screen.

-1. Enter an email address to which you have access and is not part of this domain and provide the subject as **Sending credit card number**, enter multiple demo credit card numbers and click on **Send**.
+1. Enter your personal email address and provide the subject as **Sending credit card number**, enter multiple demo credit card numbers and click on **Send**.

-    >**Note**: observe if a policy tip appears as a dialog for the end user before sending.
-This will inform the user about the sensitive content in the email and educate them on proper usage.

      ![](../media/demo1.png)